1987 West Bengal Legislative Assembly election: Left Front

 The governing Left Front denied tickets to 62 sitting legislators.
 In many cases CPI(M), the dominant force in the Left Front, was seeking to rejuvenate the legislature and fielded 35 student leaders as new candidates.

 The star campaigner of the Left Front was Chief Minister Jyoti Basu of CPI(M), who had pledged to visit all constituencies where CPI(M) had fielded candidates.
 During the campaign Basu claimed that the Delhi government discriminated against West Bengal in allocation of resources.

 Congress(I)

 'Natun Bangla' ('New Bengal') was the key slogan of the Congress(I) campaign.
 The star campaigner of Congress(I) was Prime Minister Rajiv Gandhi, who was flown in from Delhi and toured the state.
 At the time Gandhi enjoyed significant popularity, especially amongst urban upper-middle class sectors.
 Gandhi was accompanied by West Bengal Congress(I) chief Priya Ranjan Dasmunsi on the campaign trail.
-Striking a populist tone, Gandhi promised development in West Bengal and to create a million new jobs.
+Striking a populist tone in midst of deindustrialisation in the state caused by militant activism of Communist labour unions, Gandhi promised development in West Bengal and to create a million new jobs.

-The Congress(I) campaign, whilst being boosted by Gandhi, suffered from internal dissent in party ranks.
-Congress(I) heavy-weights Subrata Mukherjee and Soumen Mitra led a revolt against the party leadership.
-And Pranab Mukherjee had floated his Rashtriya Samajbadi Congress, breaking away from Congress(I).